Alecrim/AlecrimCoreData/README.md

 #### Ordering and filtering

 You can order and filter entities not using the **AlecrimCoreData** query attributes at all.
-In this case you lose the strong typed attributes, but gain in flexibility.
+In this case you lose the strongly-typed attributes, but gain in flexibility.
 You can even mix the two approaches without any problem.

 ##### Ordering